Menu

 Civil unrest and political tension

-Demonstrations and strikes can disrupt traffic and transport, including air and rail.
+Demonstrations and strikes can disrupt traffic and transport, including air, rail and other public services.

 Some demonstrations held close to tourist areas in large cities have ended in clashes with police and resulted in injuries.